slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 gradle run
 ```

-From here, all you need to do is write code and restart the app.
+From here, you're ready to write code and restart the app.
 Enjoy Bolt app development in Kotlin! 👋

-:::tip
+:::tip[Tip]

 We strongly recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) here even if you don't prefer using IDEs.
 The IDE is the smoothest way to try Kotlin application development.